sds192fall2023/Lab1/README.md

 9. Click <a href="https://classroom.github.com/a/9jhk7oQu">this link</a> to accept this assignment in our GitHub classroom.
 Then a private repository (repo) will be automatically created for you.
 It might take a few minutes.

 10. Once the repo is created, copy and paste the "Clone" URL from the repo that was just created to your clipboard.
-It should look something like https://github.com/sds192spring2023/lab1-yourusername.git
+It should look something like https://github.com/sds192fall2023/lab1-yourusername.git

-11. Create a project in RStudio from the GitHub repo that was just created by following the instructions starting at 26 seconds of this video:
+11. Create a project in RStudio from the GitHub repo that was just created by following the instructions starting at about 6 minutes of this video:

-<p><a href="https://vimeo.com/511804881">How to Connect RStudio Projects with GitHub Repositories: GitHub First</a> from <a href="https://vimeo.com/user95475944">David Keyes</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
+<p><a href="https://youtu.be/sxErFMF7BJY?feature=shared&t=361">How to Connect RStudio Projects with GitHub Repositories: GitHub First from David Keyes.</p>

 12. Open the Lab1.qmd file from the Files tab in RStudio.
 Follow the instruction in the file.

-13. When the file instruction tells you to commit your code, follow the instructions in this video starting at 14 seconds:
+13. When the file instruction tells you to commit your code, follow the instructions in the same video video starting at 10:43 seconds:

-<p><a href="https://vimeo.com/511800674">Make a Commit and View More History</a> from <a href="https://vimeo.com/user95475944">David Keyes</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
+<p><a href="https://youtu.be/sxErFMF7BJY?feature=shared&t=643"> Make a Commit and View More History</a> from David Keyes.</p>

-14. Push your code to GitHub by following the instructions in this video starting at 27 seconds:

-<p><a href="https://vimeo.com/511805399">General Workflow: Push</a> from <a href="https://vimeo.com/user95475944">David Keyes</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
+14. Continue watching the video to see how to push your code to GitHub.

 **CONGRATULATIONS!
 You've completed our course infrastructure set-up!**

-15. Fill out this week's reflections [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe7sTBJ020sZbb4uNZ2avVAgLxHq68T5RhdKiydy5LaFxHHsg/viewform?usp=sf_link).

 ## Assessment